Experimental probe of quantum coherence in top-quark pair production: Results and discussion

-In the intermediate-mass region ($400<M_{t\bar t}<600$ GeV), the theoretical prediction $0.47\pm0.24$ is significantly lower than the CMS value $0.90\pm0.07$.
-Although coherence remains nonzero in both cases, the experimental result indicates a substantially larger magnitude.
-This suggests that the intermediate window is particularly sensitive to radiative QCD effects, angular averaging, and possibly higher-order contributions that are not fully captured at the level of our present LO theoretical modeling.
-Importantly, even in this region—where entanglement has been reported to be nearly vanishing using the same CMS data (see recent paper~\cite{fabbrichesi2025localvsnonlocalentanglement})—the measured coherence remains sizable, confirming that quantum coherence survives beyond the entanglement-detection threshold and provides additional structural information about the spin-density matrix.
+In the intermediate-mass region ($400<M_{t\bar t}<600$ GeV), the theoretical prediction is lower than the experimental value.
+The relative deviation is approximately $20.5\%$, corresponding to an agreement of about $79.5\%$.
+Although the overall consistency remains reasonable, this mass window exhibits the largest difference between theory and data among the regions considered.
+Such behavior is consistent with an enhanced sensitivity to higher-order QCD effects, gluon radiation, and angular averaging, which are expected to influence the interference structure encoded in the spin-density matrix.
+Importantly, even in this region---where entanglement has been reported to be nearly vanishing using the same CMS data~\cite{fabbrichesi2025localvsnonlocalentanglement} and theoretical calculations~\cite{Afik2022quantuminformation}---the measured coherence remains substantial.
+This observation highlights that quantum coherence persists beyond the entanglement-detection threshold and captures additional information about the underlying spin state.

-In the boosted central region ($M_{t\bar t}>800$ GeV, $\cos\Theta<0.4$), theory predicts a large coherence $0.83\pm0.08$, while the experimental value $1.07\pm0.23$ is even larger but compatible within uncertainties.
-Both results consistently indicate enhanced coherence in this kinematic domain.
-This confirms that increasing invariant mass does not necessarily induce monotonic decoherence; rather, for central scattering angles, constructive helicity interference remains effective and may even be amplified.
-The relatively small theoretical dispersion further supports the interpretation that the enhancement is a stable dynamical feature rather than a statistical fluctuation.

-The comparison reveals that the theoretical description reproduces the experimental data with very high accuracy in the threshold and boosted-central regimes, while the intermediate-mass region shows a moderate deviation, highlighting it as the most sensitive domain for improving theoretical precision.
+In the boosted-central region, characterized by $M_{t\bar t}>800$ GeV and $\cos\Theta<0.4$, the theoretical and experimental values differ by only about $1.8\%$, corresponding to an agreement of approximately $98.2\%$.
+This excellent consistency indicates that the helicity-interference pattern responsible for the large coherence observed in this kinematic regime is accurately described by the SM.
+The result further demonstrates that coherence is not necessarily suppressed at large invariant mass, but can remain large---and even be enhanced---in specific angular configurations.
+Overall, the comparison shows that the theoretical description reproduces the measured coherence with very good accuracy in both the threshold and boosted-central regions, while the intermediate-mass window exhibits the largest theory--data difference.
+Within the present analysis, this identifies the intermediate-mass regime as the most sensitive region for future improvements in theoretical precision and experimental determination of the spin-density matrix.

 The analysis of quantum coherence in top–antitop production offers a direct and highly nontrivial probe of the spin dynamics predicted by the SM.
 In proton–proton collisions at the LHC, $t\bar t$ pairs are produced predominantly via gluon–gluon fusion, a process dictated by the SU(3)$_c$ gauge symmetry of QCD~\footnote{SU(3)$_c$ gauge symmetry is the non-Abelian color symmetry underlying QCD, whose vector top–gluon interaction uniquely fixes the helicity amplitudes and thus determines the spin-interference structure of top–antitop production}.
 The Lorentz and gauge structure of the top–gluon vertex fully determines the helicity amplitudes, and consequently fixes the form of the spin density matrix describing the produced $t\bar t$ system.
 The off-diagonal components of this density matrix, quantified through the $l_1$-norm of coherence, originate from interference among distinct helicity configurations in the QCD production amplitude.
 Hence, both the magnitude and the kinematic behavior of quantum coherence provide a direct window into the vector character of the gluon coupling, angular momentum conservation, and the unitarity of the underlying quantum field-theoretic framework.